envoyproxy/katacoda-scenarios/getting-started/intro.md

 You will learn how to:

-- Configure Envoy Proxy to forward traffic to external websites
+- Configure Envoy Proxy to forward traffic to external websites.

-- Configure Envoy Proxy to forward traffic to Docker Containers
+- Configure Envoy Proxy to forward traffic to Docker Containers.

-- Perform path-based routing for controlling traffic destination
+- Perform path-based routing for controlling traffic destination.

 Once the Envoy proxy is in place, it can be extended to support load balancing, health checking and metrics.
 These are discussed in more advanced scenarios.